Strong growth continues in Tajikistan’s mobile market but the internet market still lags

 The ambitious plan began to be implemented within the context of a traditional regulatory and operating structure.
 The Ministry of Communications (MOC) was made responsible for providing all public communications, including local, national and international telephone services, as well as postal services, TV and radio broadcasting.
 As part of a long-term program, the MOC aimed to build a national communications system to world standards.
 The government also laid out plans to ultimately transfer all responsibilities from the MOC to a new independent regulatory authority which duly happened.
 The Communications Regulatory Agency (CRA) now has responsibility for regulating the telecom sector.

 The state-owned incumbent operator, Tajiktelecom, continues to maintain a major presence in the market, providing local, long-distance and international telephone services throughout the country.
-In addition, seven mobile operators had been licensed as well as more than 10 Internet Service Providers (ISPs).
+The all-important privatisation of Tajiktelecom had, however, been subject to a series of delays.
+A total of seven mobile operators had been licensed, although there has been some rationalisation of the market since.
+More than 10 Internet Service Providers (ISPs) have been licensed.

-- Initially demand for 3G services was low, but the market expanded rapidly through 2012 and into 2013;
+- Following the launch of 3G demand for services was low, but the market was expanded rapidly through 2012/2013;

-- Tajikistan’s internet usage has been expanding quickly, with reports suggesting internet user penetration of about 16% by 2012;
+- Tajikistan’s internet usage has been expanding quickly, with reports suggesting internet user penetration of around 16% by 2013;

 - Fixed broadband internet access was virtually non-existent, although mobile broadband was growing quickly;